richmondu/face_pay/README.md

   Based on research, we should integrate with GCash and Paymaya.

   This will make employees use the technology more often because they can use it outside ADB premises.
-  <b>If employees use the digital wallet solution outside the office, more likely that they will use it inside the ADB office.</b>
+  <b>If employees use the digital wallet solution outside the office, more likely that they will use it inside the ADB office.
+The culture of using digital solutions and new technologies in day-to-day lives.</b>